jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 1. Clone this repo, and using the command line, navigate to the root of this project.

-2. Run the following commands:
+2. Run the following commands one by one:

 ```
 Rscript src/clean_data.R data/winequality-red.csv data/cleaned_winequality-red.csv